thepirat000/Audit.NET/src/Audit.NET.AzureDocumentDB/README.md

 The Azure Document DB data provider includes support for querying the events collection.

-You can use the `QueryEvents()` on `AzureDbDataProvider` class to run LINQ queries against the audit events.
+Use the `QueryEvents()` method on `AzureDbDataProvider` class to run LINQ queries against the audit events.

 For example, to get the top 10 most time-consuming events for a specific machine: